Wind slabs are formed when loose snow in near-surface layers (new snow or old snow) is transported and deposited by wind.

 Identification of the problem in the field

 If not buried by new snow, the wind slab problem can be recognized with training and good visibility.
-Consider wind signs and locate deposits.
-Typical clues: snowdrift deposits, recent avalanche activity and sometimes shooting cracks or whumpfs.
-However, it is often hard to determine the age of snowdrift deposits and wind signs do not necessarily imply an avalanche problem (e.g., in absence of a weak layer).
+Consider wind signs and locate snow drifted deposits.
+Typical clues: snow drifted deposits, recent avalanche activity and sometimes shooting cracks or whumpfs.
+However, it is often hard to determine the age of snow drifted deposits and wind signs do not necessarily imply an avalanche problem (e.g. in absence of a weak layer).